 This post may contain affiliate links, from which we would earn a small commission, at no extra cost to you.
 More info in our disclaimer.

 Grand Pacific Hotel – Suva.
-When we were planning the trip this was a “must stay” place for us; after all the Queen had stayed there and a number of romantic adventurer novelists like Somerset Maugham… A highlight amongst the hotels for its class, great pool and beauty.
+When we were planning the trip this was a “must stay” place for us; after all the Queen had stayed there and a number of romantic adventurer novelists like Somerset Maugham.
+A highlight among the hotels for its class, great pool and beauty.
 We also loved that we could walk outside and into downtown Suva in about 10 minutes.

 We planned our trip using the Fiji Lonely Planet, and as far as we are concerned it remains a wonderful resource for planning, and enjoying your holiday.

 There are a large number of Western style resorts at Denarau Island (a 20 min drive from Nadi airport and only separated from the mainland by a short bridge).
-Offered by well known hotel chains, we imagine (as we have not visited them) they offer a standard very similar to the Doubletree Resort by Hilton – Sonaisali Island… but at a higher price – and not the same feeling of being far away from it all, and on your own private island!
+Offered by well known hotel chains, we imagine (as we have not visited them) they offer a standard very similar to the DoubleTree Resort by Hilton – Sonaisali Island.
+However they come at a higher price and not the same feeling of being far away from it all, and on your own private island!

 Those Resorts in the Denarau Island area that come highly recommended for families include:

-When we discovered that writing to hotels directly did not result any savings, and that sometimes booking.com had much cheaper prices than the hotels direct, we ended up talking to Anita Burgess from Burgess Travellers As mother and frequent traveller Anita was very respectful of our ideas, while gently suggesting some helpful alternatives!
+When we discovered that writing to hotels directly did not result any savings, and that sometimes booking.com had much cheaper prices than the hotels direct, we ended up talking to Anita Burgess from Burgess Travellers.
+As mother and frequent traveler Anita was very respectful of our ideas, while gently suggesting some helpful alternatives!
 Best email to use is firstname.lastname@example.org

 Buy Before You Head to Fiji